B. F. Good & Company Leaf Tobacco Warehouse

 The B.F.
 Good & Company Leaf Tobacco Warehouse, also known as the P. Lorillard Company Tobacco Warehouse, is an historic tobacco warehouse which is located in Lancaster, Lancaster County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1985.

 History and architectural features

 Built between 1899 and 1900, this historic warehouse is a three-and-one-half-story, rectangular, brick building that was designed in the Beaux-Arts style.
 It sits on a high foundation of gray limestone.
 The Lorillard Tobacco Company purchased the building in 1920.

-It was listed on the National Register of Historic Places in 1985.

 The building is now home to RGS Associates and the Lancaster office of BrandYourself.